microsoft/sqlworkshops-sql2019workshop/README.md

 - Learn how to use **Big Data Clusters** to gain intelligence over all your data integrating SQL Server, Hadoop, and Spark.
 - Learn more about **additional capabilities** of SQL Server 2019, **Migration** tools, and **Database Compatibility**.

+>**IMPORTANT**: Big Data Clusters has been retired.
+Please read the following for more information: https://learn.microsoft.com/lifecycle/announcements/sql-server-2019-big-data-clusters-retirement.

 As part of taking this lab you are also learning about new capabilities in **Azure SQL**.

 The following features in this lab also exist in Azure SQL: